shwetakatti98/Lip-Reading/README.md

 This project can primarily help in the following usecases :

-Lip reading mainly helps those people with hearing loss.
-It aids them in comprehending speech clearly.
+- Lip reading mainly helps those people with hearing loss.
+It aids them in comprehending speech clearly. <br>
-It also helps people work in situations where the background is noisy and assists them in interpreting speech.
+- It also helps people work in situations where the background is noisy and assists them in interpreting speech.<br>
-A lot of lip reading softwares used in public places like kiosks and ATMs can help people have contactless interactions and ensure privacy , since it doesn't involve speaking out loud.
+- A lot of lip reading softwares used in public places like kiosks and ATMs can help people have contactless interactions and ensure privacy , since it doesn't involve speaking out loud.<br>

+By performing a comparative analysis between various models and nets we can maximise efficiency for these usecases.
+Since we work with multiple datasets and try to finding the best combination with models

 ## 5. Challenges